georgeklaus/se-assignment-6-introduction-to-python-georgeklaus/README.md

  -Community Support : Python has a large and active community that contributes to a rich ecosystem of third-party packages and frameworks.

 *Use Cases :*

  1. Web Development: Frameworks like Django and Flask make it easy to build web applications.

  2. Data Science and Machine Learning: Libraries such as Pandas, NumPy, and TensorFlow are popular for data analysis and machine learning.

  3. Automation and Scripting: Python is widely used for writing small scripts to automate tasks.

  4. Software Development: Python is often used as a support language for software developers, for build control and management, testing, and in many other ways.

 2. **Installing Python : Describe the steps to install Python on your operating system (Linux).
 Include how to verify the installation and set up a virtual environment.**

+ 1. Install Python using the following codes : (sudo apt update sudo apt install python3)

+ 2. Verify the Installation using this code : (python3 --version)

+ 3. Install pip (Python package installer) using the following code : (sudo apt install python3-pip)

+ 4. Install *venv* for virtual environments using the following code : (sudo apt install python3-venv)

+ 5. Create a Virtual Environment using the following code : (python3 -m venv myenv)

+ 6. Activate the Virtual Environment using : (source myenv/bin/activate)

+ 7. Deactivate the Virtual Environment using  : (deactivate)

 3. **Python Syntax and Semantics : Write a simple Python program that prints "Hello, World!" to the console.
 Explain the basic syntax elements used in the program.**

 4. **Data Types and Variables : List and describe the basic data types in Python.
 Write a short script that demonstrates how to create and use variables of different data types.**